asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 I understand that these organizations are trying to send a message that they didn't skip the Shu state altogether.
 Doing Scrum "by-the-books" means that they haven't invented their own practices that completely disregard agile principles and values.
 Unfortunately, this is something that is very common given how desirable it has become to call an organization "agile".

-However, these "by-the-books" organizations that have thankfully not skipped the Shu state are only one step removed from this, since they are now stuck in the Shu state.
+However, these "by-the-books" organizations that have thankfully not skipped the Shu state are only one step removed, being permanently stuck in the Shu state.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Shu-Ha-Ri Considered Harmful?
 NO, Shu without the Ha and the Ri considered Harmful <a href="https://t.co/e2pQHyrOBa">https://t.co/e2pQHyrOBa</a></p>&mdash; Primitivo Cachero (@primicachero) <a href="https://twitter.com/primicachero/status/877418470140518400">June 21, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Scrum Masters

-Great scrum masters can really help teams improve, however having worked on very successful XP teams (without scrum masters) I'm not convinced that they are always required.
+Great scrum masters can really help teams improve, however having worked on very successful XP teams I'm not convinced that they are always necessary.
 I've seen well-meaning but poorly prepared scrum masters exacerbate this "By-the-Books" problem because they too are beginners and still just following formulas.

 To become a scrum master you need to pay for and attend a two day course, pass a test that is nearly impossible to fail, and get your certification.
 While I know that the creators of Scrum considered this the beginning of your Scrum journey, too often it is the only formal training Scrum Masters ever receive.

-Now we have people with two days of classroom experience with Scrum (and no practical experience), with "Master" in their job title.
-Unknowing organizations rely on these people as experts and yet they have no more relevant experience than anyone else in the organization.
+Now we have people whose experience is limited to two days of classroom sessions with the word "Master" in their job title.
+Unwittingly organizations rely on these people as experts and yet they have no more relevant experience than anyone else in the organization.
 Or worse yet, they actually have much less experience than others in the organization who could never be Scrum Masters because they haven't paid for their two-day certificate.

 ### Codifying Beginner Formulas